 Seasonal businesses and organisations

-Businesses or organisations with highly seasonal revenue must meet the drop in revenue test as set out above.
-However, they may select a 7 day comparison period outside the 6 weeks before 17 August 2021 and which may be from a past year, which reflects their typical revenue.
+Businesses or organisations with highly seasonal revenue must have met the drop in revenue test set out above.
+However, they may select a 7-day comparison period which is before 5 January 2022 and which may be from a past year, which reflects their typical revenue.

 Businesses acquired after 15 February and before 17 January 2022